 Unless otherwise indicated, all references to "we," "us," "our," the "Company" and "EWPG" refer to Eco Wave Power Global AB (publ), after the date that it acquired its operating subsidiary, Eco Wave Power Ltd., or EWP Israel, or the Acquisition (see "Item.
 4.A. - History and Development of the Company" for additional information), while such references, before the time of the Acquisition, refer to EWP Israel.
 Until June 9, 2021, our name was EWPG Holding AB (publ).
 On May 31, 2021, our shareholders approved amended and restated articles of association at an extraordinary general meeting of shareholders whereby, among other things, our name was changed to Eco Wave Power Global AB (publ).
-References to "U.S. dollars" and "\$" are to currency of the United States of America, and references to "shekel," "Israeli shekel" and "NIS" are to New Israeli Shekels.
+References to "U.S. dollars" and "\$" are to currency of the United States of America, references to "Euro", "EUR" and "€" are to currency introduced at the start of the third stage of European Economic and Monetary Union pursuant to the Treaty Establishing the European Community, as amended, references to "SEK" are to Swedish Kronor and references to "shekel," "Israeli shekel" and "NIS" are to New Israeli Shekels.
 References to "Common Shares" are to our Common Shares, no par value.
 We report our financial statements under International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board, or the IASB.
 None of the financial statements were prepared in accordance with generally accepted accounting principles in the United States.